-LHOS1160 Independent Study II
+HOS1160L Independent Study II

 Individual courses will vary.
 This course provides the vehicle for students to demonstrate overall competency in specific concentration areas.
 Under supervision of a faculty advisor, working individually or as part of a team, the student will select and successfully carry out a series of projects that pertain directly to their area of interest.
 Projects will be designed on a case-by-case basis.
-(Prerequisites: Permission of department chair, matriculated with a minimum cumulative GPA of 2.0)
+(Prerequisites: PODC, matriculated with a minimum cumulative GPA of 2.0)

-LHOS1170 Institutional Dining Services Management
+HOS1170L Institutional Dining Services Management